sdmx-twg/vtl/meetings/2024/may_9-10_salamanca.md

 **Actions**:
 - Nicolas to coordinate the activity of producing the G4 file (grammar) possibily by end of June
 - Angelo to produce the pdf of the two manuals and send to Secretariat via WP
-- Angelo to post on SDMX the VTL 2.1 manuals for public review
+- Angelo to post on SDMX User Forum the VTL 2.1 manuals for public review
 ### Current activities - WS1 - VTL docs (Attilio)
 **Requirements**
 - Docs generation should be automated (CI/CD like) --> **YES**